undergrad-partner-school

 Campus Life

-Not everything at Wallace Community College is about learning and grades: campus life is an essential part of your educational experience.
-Find out some info about campus life at Wallace Community College.
+It is not all about learning and grades at Wallace Community College: campus life is a crucial component of your educational experience.
+Check out some details about campus life at Wallace Community College.

 Student Organizations

-This school has 28 open-membership student organizations you can participate in.
+The number of student organizations and groups with open membership at this school is 28.
 For students with a talent for acting, there is a drama club.
-For students looking to explore media and communication, Wallace Community College publishes its own newspaper.
+For students who have a passion for media and communication, Wallace Community College publishes its own newspaper.

 Student Services

-There is a security patrol that operates 24 hours a day.
+There is a security patrol available 24/7.
 All in all, campus life at Wallace Community College is rich and vibrant and provides all you need for a comfortable stay.

 Career Services